Julian Lennon: Photography

+Lennon shared with artist Amadour the impetus behind his photography, "I traveled internationally from about 11 when I went to see Dad [John Lennon] in America...
+I just realized that everything in life, as we know, only happens once in a split second, and that’s it.
+A cloud may look stagnant as it’s drifting by, but it’s constantly changing, constantly moving."
 After photographing his half-brother Sean's music tour in 2007, Lennon took up a serious interest in photography.
 On 17 September 2010, Lennon opened an exhibition of 35 photographs called "Timeless: The Photography of Julian Lennon" with help from long-time friend and fellow photographer Timothy White.
 Originally scheduled to run from 17 September to 10 October, the Morrison Hotel Gallery extended it a week to end 17 October.
 The photographs include shots of his brother Sean and U2 frontman Bono.

-Lennon's "Alone" collection was featured at the Art Basel Miami Beach Show from 6–9 December 2012, to raise money for The White Feather Foundation.
+Lennon's "Alone" collection was featured at the Art Basel Miami Beach from 6–9 December 2012, to raise money for The White Feather Foundation.

 Lennon's "Horizon" series was featured at the Emmanuel Fremin Gallery, NYC, 12 March 2015, to 2 May 2015.

-Lennon's "Cycle" exhibit was featured at the Leica Gallery in Los Angeles, in the fall of 2016.

-Lennon uses the social media app Instagram to share his photography.

-In 2021, Lennon became the first fine-arts photographer featured at the new gallery in Aston Martin Residences Miami.
+Lennon's "Cycle" exhibit was featured at the Leica Gallery in Los Angeles, in the fall of 2016.In 2021, Lennon became the first fine-arts photographer featured at the new gallery in Aston Martin Residences Miami.
 In 2023, Lennon showed a series of photographs in an exhibition titled ATMOSPHERIA at William Turner Gallery in Santa Monica, California.

-In 2024, Lennon released a book of his photographs entitled Life's Fragile Moments.
-It was published by the German publishing house, teNeues.

 Books

 Shortly after the death of his father, Lennon began collecting Beatles memorabilia.
 In 2010, he published a book describing his collection, entitled: Beatles Memorabilia: The Julian Lennon Collection.

-In 2017, Lennon began a New York Times Bestselling trilogy, Touch the Earth, Heal the Earth and Love the Earth, which he completed in 2019.
+In 2017, Lennon began a New York Times bestselling trilogy, Touch the Earth, Heal the Earth and Love the Earth, which he completed in 2019.
 On 9 November 2021, Lennon published a graphic novel for middle-grade children, The Morning Tribe, with co-author Bart Davis.